December is the deadliest month in the US since the coronavirus pandemic began - and projections for January are 'nightmarish,' expert says - KESQ

 In comparison, the entire month of November saw about 36,964 deaths.

+“We very well might see a post-seasonal — in the sense of Christmas, New Years — surge,” Dr. Anthony Fauci said on CNN’s “State of the Union” Sunday morning, pointing to holiday travel and private gatherings taking place despite the advice of health experts.

+The nation’s top infectious disease expert described the potential rise in cases as a “surge upon a surge,” telling CNN’s Dana Bash, “If you look at the slope, the incline of cases that we’ve experienced as we’ve gone into the late fall and soon to be early winter, it is really quite troubling.”

-More than 616,000 people were screened at TSA checkpoints across the country on Christmas Day alone, and hundreds of thousands more traveled in the days leading up to the holiday.
-Numbers are expected to climb again this weekend.
+More than 1.1 million people were screened at airports on Saturday, according to the TSA, marking the third busiest day for US air travel since March.
+More than 616,000 were screened on Christmas Day alone, and hundreds of thousands more traveled in the days leading up to the holiday.

-“The individuals who are traveling, they probably are not going camping in the wilderness.
-Probably they are going to see loved ones and having dinner without wearing masks, crowded indoors for prolonged periods of time,” emergency physician Dr. Leana Wen told CNN.
-“There are many people who may have Covid-19 and not know it and then spread it to their loved ones, and then they’re going to go back to their home communities and then infect others unknowingly.”

-“What I worry about is those same individuals are then going to be in the hospitals, in the ICUs in two to three weeks’ time,” she added.
-“I just really worry about this surge that we’re going to see and how quickly we’re going to surpass that 400,000 deaths number.”
+“When you’re dealing with a baseline of 200,000 new cases a day and about 2,000 deaths per day, with the hospitalizations over 120,000, we are really at a very critical point,” Fauci said.

+“As we get into the next few weeks,” he added, “it might actually get worse.”

 Nearly 332,000 Americans have died of Covid-19.
 Another 193,000 could lose their lives over the next two months, according to predictions from the University of Washington’s Institute for Health Metrics and Evaluation.